ABOUT

 In 2022, she was recognized by the Lieutenant Governor of Alberta Arts Awards as an Emerging Artist in Alberta, one of the most prestigious literary honours in the province.

 In 2023, Moyles relocated to Whitehorse, Yukon Territory, where she resides today.
-In June 2024, Moyles received the Yukon Advanced Artist Award, which is allowing her to embark upon researching and writing her first novel.
+In June 2024, Moyles received the Yukon Advanced Artist Award in recognition of her work.

-She is currently working with Edmonton-based filmmaker, Anna Kuelken, to produce the Women Who Dig documentary film based on the Canadian chapter in her book.
+Moyles has been working closely with Edmonton-based filmmaker, Anna Kuelken, to produce the Women Who Dig documentary film, adapted from the Canadian chapter in her book.
+Women Who Dig will screen nationally and internationally in 2026—stay tuned for screening dates.

 Moyles is represented by Marilyn Biderman at Transatlantic Literary Agency